 So, speaking about self-love and thus self-care, self-care also means the ability to end relationships that no longer or have never served you.
 To be able to build a healthy long-term relationship, you should be confident that you’re worth it.
 You deserve to be loved, protected, feel safe and confident.
 You deserve to be loyal to.
 Never let anyone persuade you that you don’t deserve it.
 If they tell you so, they don’t want you to be happy.

 Stop being negative

-Don’t let fears, anxiety, and negative thoughts decide your future and make you give up your dreams and don’t let irrational jealousy ruin your relationship.
+Don’t let fears, anxiety, and negative thoughts decide your future and make you give up your dreams.
+Don’t let irrational jealousy ruin your relationship.
 Work on developing a positive outlook.
-“Of all forms of caution, caution in love is perhaps the most fatal to true happiness.”― Bertrand Russell, The Conquest of Happiness.

 If your negative thoughts are based on evidence, let this person leave no matter how hard it may seem in the beginning.
 Don’t risk your future happiness, it’s too valuable.
 They’ve made their choice.
 Just don’t exaggerate, don’t make up problems and become paranoid.
 You can’t control people or situations because you’re not God.
 Let what’s meant to be happen and then act accordingly to solve the problem.
 Don’t forget to put yourself first: if you don’t do it, no one will.

 Respect yourself and people will respect you too

 Self-respect is key to a healthy relationship.
 Don’t let potential partners use you and treat you badly.
 Know your worth!
 Never settle for less, never lower your standards.
 Choose the right partner from the very beginning.
 Don’t give a chance to people with bad intentions towards you.
 Pay attention to red flags.